-Let’s end homelessness together, now and for good.
+We can end homelessness now and for good if we work together.

 Hi, I’m Paul.